 Surplus Funds in Washington State

 If your home has been foreclosed upon in a trustee sale after going through the foreclosure process in Washington State you may be able to get surplus funds that you are entitled to.
 Surplus funds are the amount a third party bid for your former home above the amount you owed to your mortgage lender(s) or liens on the property.
 For example, if you owed $400,000 to your mortgage lender and somebody bought your former property at auction for $450,000 then you may be entitled to $50,000.
 Surplus funds can be significant in Washington State as property values have sky rocketed.
-If your property has been foreclosed on and there may be surplus funds owed to you, don’t delay in getting the assistance of a surplus funds attorney as your time is limited by 3 years to claim the funds.
+If your property has been foreclosed on and there may be surplus funds owed to you, don’t delay in getting the assistance of a surplus funds attorney as your time may be limited to claim the funds before the Superior Court sends your funds to the Washington State Department of Revenue where they may be lost.
+Symmes Law Group has recovered millions of dollars in surplus funds for Washington state consumers so If you had a home foreclosed in Washington State and you believe you may have funds owed to you and you need assistance recovering the funds, give Symmes Law Group a call at 206-682-7975 or contact us to get the counsel you need.

 Any surplus funds received by the foreclosing trustee will be placed in the Superior Court of the county in which the foreclosure sale took place per RCW 61.24.090.
 Notice will be sent out to any interested parties per RCW 61.24.040(1)(b), notifying them of the funds and to claim the funds if they think they may be entitled to them.
 If you have moved and a foreclosing trustee does not have your new address on file, you may never receive this important notice.